On the evening of 26 September 2014, a group of 43 Mexican students disappeared in south-western Guerrero state.

 The officers maintain they did so because the buses had been hijacked, while the surviving students say the drivers had agreed to give them a lift.

 Police also mistakenly fired on a bus carrying a local football team, killing its driver and one of the players on board.
 A woman travelling in a nearby taxi was killed by a bullet.

 Three students were also killed, two of them shot dead, while the body of the third was found mutilated the next morning near the scene of the shooting.

 What about the missing 43?

-There, they were handed over by corrupt police officers to members of a local drugs gang, Guerreros Unidos (United Warriors), the report said.
+There, they were handed over by corrupt police officers to members of a local drug gang, Guerreros Unidos (United Warriors), the report said.

-The gangs then took them to a local rubbish dump, where they killed them and burned their bodies, the official report continued.
-They dumped their bones and ashes in a nearby stream, it concluded.
+The gang then took them to a local rubbish dump in Cocula, where they killed the students and burned their bodies, the report continued.
+The gang dumped their remains in a nearby stream, it concluded.

 Have any of their remains been found?

-However, experts from the Inter-American Commission of Human Rights later said that the chain of evidence had been broken and that they could not be sure Alexander Mora's bone fragments came from the dump.
+But the Interdisciplinary Group of Independent Experts (GIEI) - a group created by the Inter-American Commission of Human Rights (IACHR) and independent of the Mexican government - later said that the chain of evidence had been broken and that it could not be sure Mora's bone fragments came from the dump.